OWAA meets for manager evaluation and scholarship discussion

-OSCODA - On April 20, the Oscoda Wurtsmith Airport Authority (OWAA) met for their regularly scheduled meeting.
+OSCODA – Members of the Oscoda-Wurtsmith Airport Authority (OWAA) met for their regularly scheduled meeting on April 20.

 The meeting provided an update on airport projects and included a discussion of OWAA’s upcoming scholarship, as well as the board’s director/manager annual evaluation.